-Caring about collections requires more information than what one average person knows.
-This page helps you, whether you are average or above average, find that information.
+Caring about collections and organizations requires more information than what one average person knows.
+This page helps you find that information.
 We’ve found some locations with information provided by professionals.

 And, since we’re from Oregon, we’re listing the informational sites in Oregon and the Pacific Northwest first.
 The only exception to our Oregon-first rule is the Connecting to Collections Care website that has hundreds of annotated resources presented by professionals.(That website was created using a grant from the Institute for Museum and Library Services, just as this site was.)

 Just remember as you look at these resources that the tips may not work in all circumstances or be the best for your specific issue.

 - Connecting to Collections Care.
 A website that was created using a grant from the Institute for Museums and Library Services and has hundreds of resources in addition to webinars that are archived.